telerik/document-processing-docs/libraries/radspreadprocessing/features/setting-the-culture.md

 ## Setting the culture

 __RadSpreadProcessing__ allows you to set a culture that differs from the current tread culture.
-This can be achieve by setting the static __DefaultSpreadsheetCulture__ property.
+This can be achieve by creating a new __CultureHelper__.

 #### __C# Setting the Culture__

 {{region cs-radspreadprocessing-features-setting-the-culture_1}}

-	 FormatHelper.DefaultSpreadsheetCulture = new SpreadsheetCultureHelper(new CultureInfo("en-US"));
+    FormatHelper.CultureHelper = new SpreadsheetCultureHelper(new CultureInfo("en-US"));

 {{endregion}}